How to Build Docker Images with Dockerfile

 EXPOSE 6379

-• In the last line, we are using the CMD instruction to set the default command that will be executed when the container runs.
+• The CMD instruction on the last line sets the default command that will be executed when the container starts.

 Save the file and close the editor.